Myxoceph/42-linux-cleaner/README.md

 # 🧹 Mclean - The Ultimate Linux Cache Cleaner

 **Mclean** is a powerful and efficient shell script that helps you reclaim disk space by cleaning cache files from various applications.
+It is specifically designed for Ecole 42 computers.

 ## ✨ Features
 - 🚀 Cleans cache for: